SComps/ConsoleHercules/README.md

-.NET 10 project, to build you'll need the SDKZ installed.
+.NET 10 project, to build you'll need the SDK installed.

 Some linux systems complain of a shared library.  fixlib.sh usually solves it